 Hire and Support the Right Managers

-In 2018, the agencies that will wind up ahead will equip managers with the tools they need to manage people better.
+This year, smart agencies will equip managers with the tools they need to manage people better.

 Do More-Strategic Work